DotNetBackendTraining/travel-and-accommodation-booking-platform/README.md

 ### Request Flow

 - The following diagram illustrates the flow of a request through the system.
-It shows how a user's request is validated, authenticated, and processed by the application, eventually retrieving data from the repositories.
+It shows how a user's request is filtered, validated, and processed by the application, eventually retrieving data from the repositories.
 - A request can be a **Query** or a **Command**.
 - Queries are typically handled by sending a specification to a query repository which returns the required DTO that is mapped and sent to the user.